-I am currently studying the rare Scottish montane species, Dwarf birch (Betula nana), which has a severely restricted and declining distribution in the Scottish Highlands.
+In 2017 I completed a NERC funded PhD student working with Dr. Richard Buggs and Professor Richard Nichols in the School of Biological and Chemical Sciences, Queen Mary University of London.
+This focused on the rare Scottish montane species, Dwarf birch (Betula nana), which has a severely restricted and declining distribution in the Scottish Highlands.
 Among threats from changing land management, climate change and overgrazing, it is also undergoing severe introgression from increasingly abundant related species.
-I am exploring the possible consequences of this, and how this might be identified in other species around the world.

 Mapping genetic diversity, ecological niche modelling, habitat fragmentation, population genetics, parentage analysis, gene flow, introgression and hybridisation.